Arvi Kalsta: Political activism

-Winter and Continuation war
+Winter and Continuation Wars

 Kalsta was to be an office officer in the staff of the 3rd Army Corps.
 However, from the Army Corps, he was sent after the start of the Winter War battles as a Regiment Commander to Infantry Regiment 26, from where he was returned to the Army Corps.
 From the 3rd Army Corps, Kalsta was sent first as an office officer in the 8th Division and then as a battalion commander in the 19th Infantry Regiment.
 He took part in the battles in Vuoksela and Taipaleenjoki.

 After the outbreak of the Continuation War, he was sent as a company manager to the Field Supplement Brigade, from where he was transferred to the Helsinki Defense District Staff and demobilized on 18 April 1942, after which he became a private businessman representing foreign companies in Finland.
+He died in Helsinki.